Last Updated on

 From April to October, the Tower is open daily from 9:30am-12:30pm and 1pm-5pm.
 During the Christmas Market, opening hours are 10:30am-2:00pm and 2:30pm-6:00pm.
 From January – March and November, the Tower is only open on the weekends from 12:00pm-3:00pm.

 There are two distinct advantages of an overnight stay in Rothenburg ob der Tauber (versus a day trip):

 - First, you get to enjoy this lovely little town after all the tour groups have left for the day (and in the high season that is a BIG plus!)

 - And finally, you can join in the Night Watchman’s Tour!

 Before the dawn of the twentieth century, the citizens of Rothenburg placed their safety in the hands of the town’s night watchmen while they slept.
 Within the city walls, the town’s several night watchmen acted as the local police officers wandering the narrow alleys and keeping the peace.

 The pay was low and the job considered a dishonorable one, only slightly above executioner and gravedigger on the moral scale.
-However, in a dangerous time it was an important role for the town – as the biggest danger in those days was fire.
-The night watchmen keep a vigilant watch for both fires and troublemakers.
+However, in a dangerous time it was an important role for the town.
+The biggest danger in those days was fire and the night watchmen kept a vigilant watch for both fires and troublemakers.
 Six watchmen still patrolled the city streets each night up until the 1920’s.

 Top Picks for Food & Drink!